gentics/mesh/doc/src/main/asciidoc/json-node-response-format.md

 A proposal for the format of the JSON response for a requested Mesh node.

 ## TODO
+* Do we want to utilize the dedicated order field for manual sorting or should the user rely on a field (defined in a schema).
+* Do we want to utilize a dedicated field for the publish status or handle the status by custom tags?
+  * Dedicated Field: User does not have to think about the publish status field.
+  * Custom Tags: The user would always need to customize the tag filter and it would be possible to break this system by deleting the tag.
+* Review metadata additions
+* Review versioning information
 * How should we deal with sort order and sorted by fields?
   * Use object as indicated in example below with the following changes:
     * For non-node types, the "orderBy" property does not apply.